Geekume/Amge-Games/README.md

 Vga 320x200 256 color
 pit and sound speaker beep implementation

-A game proto type is included
+A game prototype is included